-The adult hellbender is a totally aquatic salamander that lacks gills but does have a gill slit on each side of the throat.
-Hellbenders rarely, if ever, emerge from the water; they can survive for weeks in water by taking in oxygen through the folds of their wrinkled skin.
-They rock back and forth to keep freshly oxygenated water coursing over their skin.
+The adult hellbender is totally aquatic and lacks gills, but does have a gill slit on each side of the throat.
+Hellbenders rarely, if ever, emerge from the water, surviving for weeks by taking in oxygen through the folds of their wrinkled skin.
+They rock back and forth to keep freshly oxygenated water coursing over the skin.

-Hellbenders typically hide beneath submerged rocks or logs or in cavities in the riverbank, and, like most salamanders, come out at night to feed.
-They forage stream bottoms for crayfish, fish, worms, tadpoles, and insects.
+Hellbenders usually hide beneath submerged rocks or logs, or in cavities in the riverbank.
+Like most salamanders, they come out at night to feed.
+They forage stream bottoms for crayfish, fish, worms, tadpoles and insects.
 The large size of an adult makes it pretty much predator-free, although smaller, larval hellbenders are eaten by fish and adult hellbenders.

 The breeding activities of the hellbender begin in late summer.
-The male constructs a nest cavity, usually beneath a large flat rock, and then entices a female into the nest where she lays 200-500 yellowish eggs in long strings that are fertilized by the male.
+The male constructs a nest cavity, usually beneath a large flat rock and entices a female into the nest where she lays 200-500 yellowish eggs in long strings that are fertilized by the male.
 The male guards the nest during incubation.
-After a three-month incubation, the eggs hatch into larvae about one inch long.
-When 4″-5″ inches in length and 18 months of age, the larvae lose their gills.
-Juvenile hellbenders develop for two more years until they reach sexual maturity at approximately four years of age.
+After a three-month incubation, the eggs hatch into larvae about an inch long.
+When 4 to 5 inches in length and at about 18 months of age, the larvae lose their gills.
+Juvenile hellbenders develop for two more years and reach sexual maturity at about four years of age.

 Considered a Federal Species at Risk, there is concern about the future of the hellbender in North Carolina because of its sensitivity to polluted waters.
 These slippery salamanders may not be pretty but they are an interesting and integral part of western North Carolina’s aquatic environment.